Kozea/Radicale/README.rst

  Read Me
 =========

-The Radicale Project is a free and open-source CalDAV calendar server.
+Radicale is a free and open-source CalDAV and CardDAV server.

 For complete documentation, please visit the `Radicale online documentation
 <http://www.radicale.org/documentation>`_